 In the past, casualty or theft losses were generally the preferred reporting classification because they could, in certain circumstances, generate an ordinary loss which could be used to offset ordinary income.
 Casualty or theft losses are not the currently preferred methods of reporting a transaction, however, because under the 2017 tax act, for tax years 2018 through 2025, an individual's personal casualty and theft losses generally are deductible only to the extent that they are attributable to a federally declared disaster.
 A federally declared disaster is one declared as such by the President under section 401 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
 I.R.C. § 165(h)(5)(A).
 Personal casualty losses that are not attributable to a federally declared disaster can be deducted, but only to the extent that the individual has personal casualty gains.
 Practically, casualty or theft losses are no longer deductible for most individuals.

-After 2025, however, the old rules will presume, and an individual taxpayer must be prepared to establish the following to claim casualty loss:
+After 2025, however, the old rules will resume, and an individual taxpayer must be prepared to establish the following to claim casualty loss:

 (1) the nature of the casualty and when it occurred;